Nirekron/Seema_Gang-LethalCompany/Seema/BepInEx/plugins/ControlCompany-ControlCompany/README.md

 ## Changelog

+### v1.3.3
+- Fixed issue with some mod compatibility

 ### v1.3.2
 - Also added ALL outdoor enemies (e.g. Circuit Bees) as controllable entities ;).
 Most of them are experimental so use at your own risk!